edunad/rawrbox-wiki/docs/rawrbox/lua_api/timer/create.md

 boolean timer:create(id, interval, ticks, callback)
 ```

-Creates a timer using the unique id, triggering every x seconds for an x ammount of times.<br/>If ticks is set to <= than 0, it will run infinitely<br/>
+Creates a timer using the unique id, triggering every x seconds for an x ammount of times.<br/>If ticks is set to less or equal than 0, it will run infinitely<br/>

 -----------------
 ## Parameters